chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/direct_grid_pt1/README.md

 	</body>
 	</html>

-Because we're using the HTML5 document type we're allowed to omit the type in a script tag, it assumes that all `<script>` tags will be JavaScript which helps cut down our bytes.
+Because we're using the HTML5 document type, we're allowed to omit the type in a script tag, it assumes that all `<script>` tags will be JavaScript which helps cut down our bytes.
 However, you've probably also noticed the peculiar api.php file, surely that can't be JavaScript?
 All will be explained in time.

 Now that the index is pointing to all the right places, unzip your copy of Ext 4 into a folder called 'extjs'.
 We are now ready to start building the application!

 IV.
 Writing the Application
 ---------------------------
 We'll start by writing the JavaScript portion to give us something to look at when we start trying to debug the PHP side of the app.
-Within grid.js we first want to declare what parts of the Ext framework we'll be dealing with, this will probably be a familiar process to ActionScript and Java users but for the rest of us, it's very simple.
+Within grid.js we first want to declare what parts of the Ext JS framework we'll be dealing with, this will probably be a familiar process to ActionScript and Java users but for the rest of us, it's very simple.
 Because I've seen into the future, I know that we'll be using Ext Direct, Ext Data and Ext Grid, to display the data so we require the following:

 grid.js